Polish writer facing prison for calling president 'moron' - WTMJ

 Associated Press

-WARSAW, Poland (AP) — A Polish writer is being facing up to three years of imprisonment for calling the nation’s president a “moron” on social media.
+WARSAW, Poland (AP) — A Polish writer is facing up to three years in prison for calling the nation’s president a “moron” on social media.

 Jakub Zulczyk had criticized the manner in which Polish President Andrzej Duda — a close ally of former President Donald Trump — had reacted to the electoral victory of President Joe Biden last year.